alan-turing-institute/data-safe-haven/docs/source/deployment/deploy_sre.md

 :::

 :::{important}
-All VM SKUs you want to deploy must support premium SSDs.
+All VM SKUs you deploy must support premium SSDs.

 - SKUs that support premium SSDs have a lower case 's' in their name.
 - See [here](https://learn.microsoft.com/en-us/azure/virtual-machines/vm-naming-conventions) for a full naming convention explanation.